Skip to main content

 Run a test directly from a registered model.
 This requires both a registered model and at least one scenario.

 The run_test function is called on a registered model in the form model_under_test.run_test(...).
 If your model requires an API key to call, then you will need to pass your key in the api_key parameter.
-Your api_keys are not stored by Okareo.
+Your API keys are not stored by Okareo.

 warning